sherweb/ngx-materialize/README.md

 - Unit tests pass
 - Linter passes

-And you are ready to go.
+And you are ready to go!